 In 1904 the Société de Construction et d’Embranchements Industriels (SEI) was founded in Reichshoffen, Alsace, to manufacture rail switches.
 After many changes over a period of almost a century and purchase by Vossloh, in 2002 Vossloh Cogifer SA (Customized Modules division) was finally created, today one of the world's leading manufacturers of switch systems for rail transport worldwide.
 Reichshoffen is still an important location today.
 One of our French switch plants has its headquarters here, as does the technology center of Vossloh Cogifer.

-The newest Vossloh activity is Vossloh Rail Services (Lifecycle Solutions division).
-In 2010 the Group took over the companies of the Stahlberg-Roensch Group, Seevetal near Hamburg, active in rail services, as well as LOG Logistikgesellschaft Gleisbau and ISB Instandhaltungssysteme Bahn GmbH of the Contrack Group, Hannover.
-The acquisition covered seven German locations specializing primarily in complex solutions for welding and logistics, as well as the preventative maintenance of rails.
+In 2010 Vossloh took over the companies of the Stahlberg-Roensch Group, Seevetal near Hamburg, active in rail services, as well as LOG Logistikgesellschaft Gleisbau mbH and ISB Instandhaltungssysteme Bahn GmbH of the Contrack Group, Hanover.
+The acquisition of Vossloh Rail Services (Lifecycle Solutions division) covered seven German locations specialising primarily in complex solutions for welding and logistics, as well as in preventative rail maintenance.
 Also included: rail experience since 1948.
-Today the unique High Speed Grinding is the basis for further internationalization of the service business.
+Today, our unique High-Speed Grinding technology forms the basis for ongoing globalisation of our service business.

 The Transportation division is also based on long-standing tradition.

 The current listed company was founded in 1990.
 On June 13, 1990, the shares of Vossloh AG were listed on the Düsseldorf Stock Exchange for the first time.
 Today Mr. Heinz Hermann Thiele is Vossloh AG’s largest shareholder.
 The Vossloh family partnership largely gave up their equity shares in 2013.